kaesetoast/processwire-publish-date/README.md

 This is an extended version of what the ProcessWire community came up with in this thread: https://processwire.com/talk/topic/2448-show-date-published-on-a-page

 ## Configuration
-I added an option to have the publish_date field automatically created and added to all pages by default.
+I added an option to have the 'publish' field automatically created and added to all pages by default.

 This option is disabled by default.
-If you don't want to use it, you'll need to create a publish_date field of the type Datetime manually and add it to the templates you want it to appear on.
+If you don't want to use it, you'll need to create a 'publish' field of the type Datetime manually and add it to the templates you want it to appear on.

+## Changelog

+* 2014-08-05   v1.1.0   changed field name to 'publish'